Curriculum Master Business Informatics

 Learning Outcomes:

-Students acquire knowledge and practical skills in the field of operation and design of extended, secured communication networks.
+Alumni acquire knowledge and practical skills in the field of operation and design of extended, secured communication networks.
 They understand potential threats to network infrastructures and know countermeasures.
-The students are able to practically implement countermeasures against current threats.
+The alumni are able to practically implement countermeasures against current threats.

 Superior module: